Alampasu recalled as Osimhen tops Nigeria squad for Cote d'Ivoire and Tunisia games | Goal.com

 His last call-up was in 2017 when the three-time African champions played out a 1-1 draw against Cameroon in a 2018 Fifa World Cup qualifier staged in Yaounde.

-Meanwhile, Slovakia-based Mathew Yakubu, FC Porto’s Zaidu Sanusi, former U17 star Samson Tijani, Chidera Ejuke and Genk’s Cyril Dessers will be hoping to make their Super Eagles debuts against either team.
+Meanwhile, Slovakia-based Mathew Yakubu, FC Porto’s Zaidu Sanusi, former U17 star Samson Tijani, Chidera Ejuke and Genk’s Cyriel Dessers will be hoping to make their Super Eagles debuts against either team.

 Regular suspects Ahmed Musa, Victor Osimhen, Leon Balogun and Wilfred Ndidi are also part of the 25-man team for the encounter billed to strengthen the country for the next rounds of 2022 Africa Cup of Nations qualifier against Sierra Leone in November.